 Click to watch the JD Search Tutorial video & learn

-TotalBoat TableTop Epoxy is an easy-to-use pourable epoxy system for clear coating bar tops, tables, counters & more.
-Provides a clear, glassy finish that protects and preserves the surface underneath.
-Self-leveling, 100% waterproof system creates a maintenance-free durable finish that resists scratching, staining, and yellowing.
+TotalBoat TableTop Epoxy is an easy-to-use pourable epoxy system for clear coating bar tops, tables, counters & more with a clear, glassy finish that protects and preserves the surface underneath.
+Self-leveling, 100% waterproof system creates a maintenance-free durable finish that resists scratching, staining & yellowing.
+BPA-free formula contains no VOCs.
 All ingredients are on the USDA approved list for contact with food, once cured.

-Available in 2 QT & Gallon sizes.
-Each order includes 2 stir sticks, 2 QT size paint pails, 1 plastic spreader, and a pair of latex gloves.
+Available in 2 QT, 1 Gallon & 2 Gallon sizes.
+Each order includes 2 stir sticks, 2 QT pails, and plastic spreader.

 The item was added to your wishlist.